gwenvis/AceEngine/readme.md

 together with the ability of throwing around different animations, delays, screen flashes, screen shakes and other effects such as objection or other character specific text bubbles.

-This will then be made into a **discord bot**.
-Which won't be open-sourced, but you can easily bind this program to anything else.
-Be it a console application that feeds a string to a functions that generates the gif and returns it.

 ## Usage (unusable at the moment)

 This is unusable at the moment but this function will be how you will use AceEngine in **code**.